heri/studiozenkai/content/post/journee-de-la-harpe.md

 Geraldine Jippé's quiet passion has been harps for years.

 On my side, I always pictured harps as props for elves or Celtic postcards — beautiful, fragile, distant.
-Then I got invited into [La Journée de la Harpe](https://societedesharpistesdemontreal.square.site/la-journee-de-la-harpe), organized by the Société des harpistes de Montréal, and asked me to be the official photographer.
+Then I got invited into [La Journée de la Harpe](https://societedesharpistesdemontreal.square.site/la-journee-de-la-harpe), organized by the Société des harpistes de Montréal, where she asked me to be the official photographer.
 The building felt like an airport terminal for strings: people arriving from Toronto, from the States, from far southern towns, all to gather around wood and tension.

 <!--more-->